lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

-biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations), many groups are also using it for research on non-biological systems, e.g. polymers.
+biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations), many groups are also using it for research on non-biological systems, e.g., polymers.
 For documentations see [Gromacs homepage](https://www.gromacs.org/).

-Available GROMACS packages can be listed and loaded with the following commands:
+GROMACSS is available as [modules](modules.md).
+Available packages can be listed and loaded with the following commands:

 ```console
 marie@login$:~> module avail GROMACS